iltommi/qdb-documentation/source/concepts/data_storage.rst

 .. note::
     Data migration is always enabled.

-Data migration only occurs when a new node joins the ring.
-Nodes may join a ring when:
+Data migration only occurs when a new node joins the cluster.
+Nodes may join a cluster when:

     1. The administrator expands the cluster by adding new nodes
-    2. A node recovers from failure and rejoins the ring
+    2. A node recovers from failure and rejoins the cluster

-If the new node is the successor of keys already bound to another node, data migration will take place.
-Data migration occurs regardless of data replication, as it makes sure entries are always bound to the correct node.

-.. ### EXAMPLE
-   ### Consider a cluster of 3 nodes with IDs 3, 5, and 10.
-A fourth node is added with the ID of 8.

 Migration Process
 ^^^^^^^^^^^^^^^^^
-At the end of each :ref:`stabilization` cycle, a node will request its successor and its predecessor for entries within its range.
+At the end of each :ref:`stabilization` cycle, each node requests entries that belong to it from its successor and its predecessor.

-More precisely:
+For example:

-    1. Node N joins the ring by looking for its successor, Node S.
+    1. Node N joins the cluster by looking for its successor, Node S.
     2. N stabilizes itself, informing its successor and predecessor of its existence.
     3. When N has both predecessor P and successor S, N request both of them for the [P; N] range of keys
     4. P and S send the requested keys, if any, one by one.